AmazeeLabs/silverback-mono/README.md

 ## What is this?

-This is the the Amazee Labs _Silverback_ monorepo.
-A central hub for opens source packages and tools.
+This is the Amazee Labs _Silverback_ monorepo.
+A central hub for open source packages and tools.

 ## Directory structure